The Great Gray Whales of Baja

 - Witness the grand finale of the gray whales’ migration of nearly 6,000 miles from Alaska to Baja, with the expert interpretation of Nat Hab's Expedition Leader

-- Come within arm’s reach of friendly mothers with calves on skiff journeys into San Ignacio Lagoon
+- Come within arm’s reach of friendly mothers with calves on multiple skiff journeys into the protected waters of San Ignacio Lagoon

 - Explore the cactus-studded desert wilderness from our exclusive “whale cabanas,” isolated accommodations right on the beach